ADGEfficiency/programming-resources/computers.md

 Having memory (RAM & storage) in sizes like 1024 MB is so that the computer can use it efficiently

+## Hardware

+CPU = if/else, sequential

+RAM = random access memory, parallel
+- arrays of bytes
+- parallel access of bytes by integer addresses

+Storage = SSD or spinning disk

+GPU = matrix multiplication, parallel operations

 ## Float 32 vs 64

-float32 is a 32 bit number - float64 uses 64 bits.That means that float64’s take up twice as much memory - and doing operations on them may be a lot slower in some machine architectures.However, float64’s can represent numbers much more accurately than 32 bit floats.They also allow much larger numbers to be stored.
+float32 is a 32 bit number - float64 uses 64 bits
+- float64 take up twice as much memory - and doing operations on them may be a lot slower in some machine architectures.

-## Memory

-Arrays of bytes

-Random access memory (RAM) is parallel access of bytes by integer addresses
+- float64 can represent numbers much more accurately than 32 bit floats, they also allow much larger numbers to be stored.

 # Operating systems